Logo Help Centre

 All convictions, cautions and information on the DBS certificate are assessed for their relevance in respect of safeguarding children and an individual’s suitability to work with children.

-If we do not receive your certificate we will send weekly reminders for 3 weeks via email giving a deadline of 30 days for receipt.
-After this deadline passes and we have not received your certificate, you will be temporarily suspended from any and roles under the definition of regulated activity until such time as we have received your certificate.
+You will have an initial 28 days to submit your certificate though if this is not received in this time you will be temporarily suspended from any roles under the definition of Regulated Activity until such time as we have received your certificate.

 Who will know about my criminal convictions?